adhishthite/ocloc/README.md

 ### Homebrew (macOS)

-Prebuilt binaries are currently published for macOS only (Apple Silicon and Intel).
+You can also install via Homebrew on macOS (Apple Silicon and Intel):

 ```bash
 # Add the tap (one-time)